ex-chazzdesign/sketch-calculator/README.md

 2. ={layer_1}-{layer_2}
 3. ={layer_1}+100*{layer_2}/2

 You can also simply reference other field.
-That's useful, for example, when you need to define a value in a single place of the document:
+That's useful, for example, when you need to define a value in a single place of and use it along the document:
 1. ={layer_1}

 ## String operations